mvattuone/databender/README.md

 # Databender

-**NOTE: This API may change wildly in v2... use at your own peril!**

 This module allows for generation interesting visuals by misusing the Web Audio API.
 Inspired by [David Byrne](https://www.youtube.com/watch?v=Gea9SYUdJeY) and [AudioShop](https://github.com/robertfoss/audio_shop/)